EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-07.md

 - When parametrized tests appear to share state, ensure fixtures recreate the database for each test.

 ## Student Success Criteria
-- Tests cover both success and failure scenarios and run green.
+- Pytest suite covers movie creation, ratings, and the `/movies/top` endpoint without regressions.
 - Request logs show method, path, status, and duration for each request.
 - Students can explain how they would time a slow function or endpoint.
 - Students know the Storage module soft deadline (**Dec 9**) and hard deadline (**Dec 16**) and have a plan to submit the completion proof on time.

 ## AI Prompt Kit (Copy/Paste)
-- “Write parametrized pytest tests for a FastAPI items service covering valid and invalid payloads, and a 404 path for GET /items/{id}.
+- “Write parametrized pytest tests for a FastAPI movie service covering valid movie payloads, rating validation, and `/movies/top`.
 Use `TestClient`.”
-- “Add an HTTP middleware to FastAPI that logs method, path, status, and duration in milliseconds using `logging` and `time.perf_counter`.
-Return the response unchanged.”
+- “Add an HTTP middleware to FastAPI that logs movie service requests (method/path/status/duration) using `logging` + `time.perf_counter`.”
-- “Show a minimal example of measuring function execution time with `time.perf_counter` and printing the result.”
+- “Show a minimal example of timing a Python function with `time.perf_counter` and printing the elapsed milliseconds.”

 ## Quick Reference (External Search / ChatGPT)
 - **Google:** `pytest parametrized tests example`